 More about Christy

-I’m a counselor, facilitator, and educator, living in the forest of Alsea, Oregon, just outside of Corvallis.
-My work is grounded in deep listening, intuition, and a belief in the transformative power of connection—to ourselves, each other, and the natural world.
+I’m a counselor, facilitator, parent coach, and educator, living in the forest of Alsea, Oregon, just outside of Corvallis.
+My work is grounded in deep listening, intuition, and a belief in the transformative power of connection to ourselves, each other, and the natural world.

 For over two decades, I worked with children and families as a nature connection mentor and preschool teacher.
 In 2010, I founded Humming Hive Forest School, a Waldorf-inspired outdoor preschool in NW Portland, where I guided families in cultivating rhythms of play, nature immersion, and community for eight years.